-These medications — called short-acting bronchodilators — provide immediate relief of asthma symptoms and effects last four to six hours.
-The most commonly used short-acting bronchodilator for asthma is albuterol.
-Others include pirbuterol and levalbuterol.
+These medications — called short-acting bronchodilators — provide immediate relief of asthma symptoms, and effects last four to six hours.
+Short-acting bronchodilators for asthma include albuterol (ProAir HFA, Ventolin HFA, others) and levalbuterol (Xopenex HFA).

 Medication delivery devices

 - Nebulizer.
 A nebulizer turns medications into a fine mist your child breathes in through a face mask.
-A nebulizer can deliver larger doses of medications into the lungs than an inhaler can.
 Young children often need to use a nebulizer because it's difficult or impossible for them to use other inhaler devices.

 Asthma control: Steps for children under age 5

 You can best manage your child's asthma by following these tips.

 Your doctor can help you create a written action plan that you can use at home and share with other family member, friends, preschool teachers and sitters.
 A thorough plan includes such things as the following:

 - The type, dose and timing of long-term medications

 - The type and dose of rescue medication

 - A list of common asthma triggers for your child and tips for avoiding them